epsil/spotgen/README.md

 To import the playlist, copy the contents of `output.txt` to the clipboard, create a new playlist in Spotify, and paste into it (with *Edit -> Paste* or <kbd>Ctrl</kbd> + <kbd>V</kbd>).

+### Albums

+To add an entire album to the playlist, use the `#album` directive:

+    #album Substrata - Biosphere

+Result:

+    spotify:track:1TCkrnjuurf0DNLLoJxVyd
+    spotify:track:1vriNGX7VD9Cx0Z2N2IglO
+    spotify:track:6RrehqfwNTkuQiWu0WNf3X
+    ...

+### Artists

+To add the entire discography of an artist to the playlist, use the `#artist` directive:

+    #artist Beach House

+Result:

+    spotify:track:2SNGR7tguWgIR7sWzn40bw
+    spotify:track:40SNnkhRM3ZUPLOOOEAcoM
+    spotify:track:2Fr2fg7o35D5gZObRhragD
+    ...

+### Order

+To order the tracks by Spotify popularity, add the line `#order by popularity`:

+    #order by popularity
+    #artist Beach House

+To order the tracks by Last.fm playcount, add the line `#order by lastfm`:

+    #order by lastfm
+    #artist Beach House

+### Group

+To sort the ordered tracks into groups, use the `#group by` directive:

+    #order by lastfm
+    #group by album
+    #artist Beach House

+This will create a Last.fm-ordered playlist where tracks from the same album are grouped together.

+### Other tips

 See [tips](Tips.md) for more information.

 See also